-Others who use the herb suggest that it has antibacterial properties, but again, there have been few studies investigating this.
+Others who use the herb suggest that it has antibacterial properties, but again, there have been

 The main use of mugwort is in a technique called moxibustion.
 This involves burning the herb over a specific part of the body based on what the practitioner is trying to achieve.